Ride with Norman Reedus

-Ride with Norman Reedus is an American docu-travel television series that premiered on AMC on June 12, 2016.
-The series follows actor and motorcycle enthusiast Norman Reedus where he and a guest of the week travel across a different destination on a motorcycle while exploring the city's biker culture and checking out various locales.
+Ride with Norman Reedus is an American travel documentary television series that premiered on AMC on June 12, 2016.
+The series follows actor and motorcycle enthusiast Norman Reedus, where he and a guest of the week travel across a different destination on a motorcycle while exploring local biker culture and various locales.

-AMC ordered the series on October 29, 2015, with a premiere date set for June 2016.
+AMC ordered the series on October 29, 2015.
 The idea came from AMC president of original programming Joel Stillerman, who called Reedus about doing a show about his love for motorcycles to which Reedus replied "Yes, yes, yes right away" before Stillerman could change his mind.
-Reedus picks the ride companion for each episode due to their history and location, like Peter Fonda who is known for appearing in the film Easy Rider.
+Reedus picks the ride companion for each episode due to their history and location, like Peter Fonda, who starred in the film Easy Rider.

-AMC renewed the series for a six-episode second season on September 23, 2016, which began on November 5, 2017.
-On September 12, 2017, AMC renewed the series for a third season, which premiered on February 10, 2019.
-On January 24, 2019, AMC renewed the series for a fourth season which premiered on March 8, 2020.
-On December 9, 2019, the series was renewed for a fifth season.
-By July 2023, it was renewed for a sixth season, which premiered on September 10, 2023.
+In September 2016, AMC renewed the series for a second season, which premiered on November 5, 2017.
+In September 2017, AMC renewed the series for a third season, which premiered on February 10, 2019.
+In January 2019, AMC renewed the series for a fourth season, which premiered on March 8, 2020.
+In December 2019, AMC renewed the series for a fifth season, which premiered on March 7, 2021.
+By July 2023, the series had been renewed for a sixth season, which premiered on September 10, 2023.
+By March 2025, the series had been renewed for a seventh season, which premiered on September 14, 2025.

-On March 27, 2025, actor Kim Coates posted a picture of himself with Reedus on his Instagram account, saying "Worlds collide.
-Thanks for having me brother. #RIDES7 coming soon." teasing a seventh season of the show.